mlswg/mls-architecture/draft-ietf-mls-architecture.md

 ### Non-Repudiation vs Deniability {#Non-Repudiation-vs-Deniability}

-MLS provides strong authentication within a group, such that a group member cannot send a message that appears to be from another group member.
+MLS messages are signed, preventing a group member from sending a message that appears to be from another group member.
 Additionally, some services require that a recipient be able to prove to the service provider that a message was sent by a given client, in order to report abuse.
 MLS supports both of these use cases.
 In some deployments, these services are provided by mechanisms which allow the receiver to prove a message's origin to a third party.
 This is often called "non-repudiation".

 Roughly speaking, "deniability" is the opposite of "non-repudiation", i.e., the property that it is impossible to prove to a third party that a message was sent